 Lifter: The Fresh Wind Sled kite, which is almost always flown with drogues.
 For KAP, drogues can only improve the shots anyway, by providing steadier line motion for the KAP rig.

-See my e-book at the top of this page, for more big but cheap kite designs useful for KAP.
+See my e-book Making Dowel Kites, for more big but cheap kite designs useful for KAP.

 KAP Rig: Bamboo skewer cradle, suspended from a light Half-Picavet line.
 Camera pointing more-or-less sideways on this occasion.
 A circular-polarizing filter was attached over the camera lens for the first flight, then removed for the second.
 Due to the position of the sun, the polarizing effect was fairly subtle.
 The camera direction was tweaked for the second flight, since it seemed off a little.